 Cons

-Be ready to backup files before formatting Windows 10/8/7, ensuring a complete backup of hard drive, external hard drive, programs, documents, videos, photos, emails and all data you concerned on a PC and laptop.
+Be prepared to back up your files before formatting Windows 10/8/7, ensuring a complete backup of your hard drive, external hard drive, programs, documents, videos, photos, emails, and all data you're concerned about on your PC and laptop.

 Cases for Quick Format

-In general, computer users can choose a quick format if they don't need to scan their discs for damaged sectors or don't want to wait a long time in case they ever need to retrieve their data.
+Computer users can opt for a quick format if they don't need to scan their discs for damaged sectors or don't want to wait a long time in case they ever need to retrieve their data.
+This option is faster but may not be suitable for users who need to ensure data integrity.

-When installing Windows, clearing out unused files from a partition to make room, the file system corrupts, or quick formatting can do when a notification appears.
-"Before using the disc, it must be formatted.
-Do you wish to format it at this time?" happens, and so on.
+When installing Windows, clearing out unused files from a partition to make room, the file system can become corrupted or a quick format may occur, resulting in a notification that says "Before using the disc, it must be formatted.
+Do you wish to format it at this time?"
+This can happen.

 Cases for Full Format

-Computer users typically do a full format because they no longer require the data and don't want it to be recoverable by others.
-Or, computer users may think about the full Format when they want to check the disc for problematic sectors.
+Computer users typically do a full format because they no longer require the data and don't want it to be recoverable by others, or to check the disc for problematic sectors.

 Method 3.
 Perform Quick Format or Full Format Using DiskPart